The weathering of basalt cannot produce quartz sand,

 It has been estimated that there are up to almost half a million asteroids having a diameter exceeding 1 km (0.6 mi.) accompanied by millions of smaller ones.
 Of the largest, there is estimated to be more than 200 having a diameter exceeding 100 km (60 miles) with another 200 exceeding 6 miles.

 Asteroids can be classified in various ways, with one group comprising stony, iron, and stony-iron types.
 These are all fragments of the Lost Planet and have probably resided within the Main Asteroid Belt since the Precambrian-Cambrian boundary.
-A different group consists of carbonaceous chondrites, which contain water, organic compounds, and even micro-diamonds, and which may represent the burned out remains of nucleate comets.
+A different group consists of carbonaceous chondrites, which contain water, organic compounds, and even micro-diamonds, and which may represent the burned-out remains of nucleate comets.

 Stony-iron meteorites have been claimed to be 4.6 billion years of age.
 There is evidence, however, that the meteorites were exposed to cosmic radiation in space for a much shorter period.
-The frequency of fission tracks in the meteorites resulting from cosmic radiation is much lower than would be expected if the meteorites had been exposed in space for billions of years.
+The frequency of particle tracks in the meteorites resulting from cosmic radiation is much lower than would be expected if the meteorites had been exposed in space for billions of years.

 The logical conclusion is that the meteorites were shielded from cosmic radiation within a large protective body.
 Every stony-iron meteorite tested has provided the same result and it is surmised that their period of exposure has been as short as around one-half billion years.

-We are told that the reason sea water is salty is that salt (NaCl) is being leached out of the rocks.
+We are told that the reason seawater is salty is that salt (NaCl) is being leached out of the rocks.
 Sodium, and especially chlorine, however, are uncommon in rocks.
 The salt must have been already a constituent of the water when Earth received its oceans.

 The Northern Hemisphere of Mars